 “The Pillbox website was developed to aid in the identification of unknown pills (oral solid dosage form medications).
 It combines images of pills with appearance and other information to enable users to visually search for and identify oral solid dosage form medications.
 Once a pill has been identified, additional information is provided, including brand/generic name, ingredients, and the National Drug File identification number.
 Links are provided to NLM drug information resources, such as drug labels from DailyMed and the Drug Information Portal, which searches NIH and FDA drug information resources.”
 (From the site’s About Us page, 1/31/2015)

 Created by the American Society of Health-System Pharmacists, this website offers resources to help you keep track of your medications.
 Use the Medication Quick Search to find easy-to-understand information about common medications (search either by brand name or drug name).
 The Medication Tips and Tools section contains informative articles on various topics including how to administer different medications.
 My Medicine List is a downloadable document that allows you to create a list of your medications to help you keep track of what you are taking.
-My Medicine List is also available in Spanish.

 Nutrition and Fitness